This module consists of a mix of high-level, core, low-level and

 calcOaNF(pol_type, r, geometry, TIJ, Oa_OC, ehost, p_label, scatK_, verb_, Oa_EB2)

-Calculates the orientation average of normalised optical chirality $\langle\overline{\mathscr{C}}\rangle$, and
+Calculates the orientation average of normalised optical chirality \(\langle\overline{\mathscr{C}}\rangle\), and

-near field intensities $\langle
+near field intensities \(\langle

-|\mathbf{B}_\mathrm{tot}(\it{k}\mathbf{r})|^2\rangle$ for
+|\mathbf{B}_\mathrm{tot}(\it{k}\mathbf{r})|^2\rangle\) for

-circularly polarised incident light. pol_type
+circularly polarised incident light. pol_type is the

-is a matrix containing the cartesian
+polarisation type, r is a matrix containing the cartesian

 coordinate of the grid points.
-TIJ
+TIJ is the scatterer-centred

 T-matrix of the structure.